-Summary of funds
+Summary

-The balance of restricted and unrestricted general funds at 31 August 2017 was £488,588.
+The balance on restricted general funds plus unrestricted general funds at 31 August 2018 results in a net surplus of £606,769.

-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2017.
+Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2018.